Nishal3/airbnb-warehousing/README.md

 7. Load data into the table by copying and pasting the `RDS_data_load_script.sql` script and running it

-**Now we've loaded our "pre-existing" database!** It the outputs for both of these should look like this:
+**Now, we have loaded our "pre-existing" database!**

+The outputs for both of these should look like this:
 ![ EC2_table_creation_and_load_output ]

-And if you want, you can run a simple select statement and describe the table as well.
-If you do it should look like this:
+And you can even run a simple select statement and describe the table.
+If you do, it should look like this:
 ![ RDS_data_outputs ]

 ## 3 Redshift Serverless Configuration and Table Creation